 Milanese food is sometimes called ‘the golden cuisine’ due to the preponderance of the colour in many of its dishes, such as Polenta, Risotto Milanese (with saffron), and Cotoletta alla Milanese (apparently stolen by the Austrians who renamed it Wiener Schnitzel).
 Fast food is popular, as you would expect in a city with no time to waste.

-Here are some of my favourite places near the Starhotel Ritz, which is off via Buenos Aires (shopping street similar to Oxford St) between Statzione Centrale and Porta Venezia:
+Here are some of my favourite places near the Starhotel Ritz, which is off via Buenos Aires (an important shopping street similar to Oxford St) between Statzione Centrale and Porta Venezia:

 L’Angolo D’Abruzzo da Giannino (Intemediate A), 20 via R.Pilo (left out of hotel, cross the tracks and turn left along via Giovanna, take the 20 degree right when you get to Piazza VIII Nov 1917, 10 mins max), Tel.
 02 29406526, 3929871505.
 Closed Monday.
 GEM ALERT!